mohitk30/Alumni-Cell-Web/readme.md

 ## Alumni Cell Website

-* Star the Repository and Clone it.
+* Star the Repository and Fork it.

 * This Will contain Code related to Alumni Cell Website .